iskng/imessage-exporter/imessage-exporter/README.md

         For iOS, specify a path to the root of a device backup directory If the iOS backup is encrypted, --cleartext-password must be passed If omitted, the default directory is ~/Library/Messages/chat.db

+### Database export configuration

+When using `-f db`, set the `DBPATH` environment variable to the Unix domain socket your downstream consumer listens on (for example, `DBPATH=/tmp/imessage-exporter.sock`).
+HTTP and SurrealDB targets are no longer supported.

 -r, --attachment-root <path/to/attachments>
         Specify an optional custom path to look for attachments in (macOS only)